 While this is completely natural, it is also preventable.
-This article is going to present some of the signs that you may own just a little more (maybe a lot) than you actually need – and tell you what to do about it.
-I realize that no one sign is going to work for every person, but think of these as clues.
+This article is going to present some of the signs that you may own just a little more clutter (maybe a lot) than you actually need – and tell you what to do about it.
+I realise that no one sign is going to work for every person, but think of these as clues.

 Sign #1 You can’t park in your own garage.

 How many times have you tried to open your garage to find something, only to forget it because you “don’t have time to go through all that”?
-Does it have any space to house your actual car, or has it become the biggest storage closet in the house?
-This altogether common fact often means there is at least a need for organization of the stuff, and likely the need for some serious decluttering.
+Does it have any space to house your actual car, or has it become the biggest storage closet of clutter in the house?
+This altogether common fact often means there is at least a need for organisation of the stuff, and likely the need for some serious decluttering.

 Sign #2 You’re renting extra storage long term

 If you’re moving soon, or you’ve been given a wedding gift furniture set, there may be reasons to temporarily rent a storage locker.
-Maybe you just moved down and haven’t yet had the time to organize things.
+Maybe you just moved down and haven’t yet had the time to organise things.
 The bottom line is that it should be temporary.

 So how long is long term?
 Likely anything longer than a year, perhaps even 6 months with no plans to change in the future could mean it’s time to head over and declutter.